yubarajkalathoki/linux-command/README.md

 # How to solve 'sudo: unable to resolve host user' problem in linux?

-   If you are seeing 'sudo: unable to resolve host user' in your screen while using `sudo` command, it means your host name is not present in `/etc/hosts` file.
+   If you are seeing **sudo: unable to resolve host user** in your screen while using `sudo` command, it means your host name is not present in `/etc/hosts` file.
 Host means your machine name.
-Suppose your machine name is **developer** then you must see **sudo: unable to resolve host developer**.
+Suppose your machine name is **developer** then you must see **sudo: unable to resolve host developer** in your screen while using sudo command.
 You can check your host name in **/etc/hostname** file.
 To check your host name type following command and you must see **developer** as host name.

    ```
    cat /etc/hostname